Note: I get commissions for purchases made through links in this post.

 Included in the package is a “deluxe”, black, hard shell case (with black interior) and humidifier for keeping your guitar in the best condition possible.

-Here this guitar presented by a Fender rep.
+Here is the right handed version of this guitar presented by a Fender rep.

 Conclusions about the Fender Left-Handed Acoustic Guitars